IWUGERMANY/DibsDataSourceCSV/README.md

     print(summary_result)
    ```

+## Further information

+For a detailed installation guide and further information on DIBS see the [wiki](https://github.com/IWUGERMANY/DibsCLI/wiki)

 ## Contributing

 Contributions to this repository are welcome.
 If you find any bugs, have feature requests, or want to contribute